telexintegrations/NASA-Astronomy-Picture-of-the-Day-Integration/README.md

    ```

 2. **Scheduling the Integration**
-   - The application should run continuously to ensure it can receive the Telex `/tick` calls at the defined interval.
+   - The application should run continuously to ensure it can receive the Telex `/api/napod-tick` calls at the defined interval.
    - Alternatively, if you use an internal scheduler (like `APScheduler`), it will trigger the APOD fetch at the specified time (e.g., 8 AM daily).

 3. **Verifying the Endpoint**
-   - For an interval integration, Telex calls the `/tick` endpoint at the scheduled interval.
-Ensure you have a route (e.g., `POST /tick`) to handle this.
+   - For an interval integration, Telex calls the `/api/napod-tick` endpoint at the scheduled interval.

 ---